 Shared Instruction: These are custom assignments other users have created and shared within your school.

-- Launch and preview each Classworks units as well as any of the unit components.
+Launch and preview each Classworks unit as well as any of the unit components.

-- Launch/preview any of the Integrated Reading, Applied Match, or Science units available.
+Launch/preview any of the Integrated Reading, Applied Math, or Science units available.

-To access the Instruction tab, you must first log into Classworks.
+To access the Create tab, you must first log into Classworks.
 Once you have logged in: